Self-similar galaxy dynamics below the de Sitter scale of acceleration: Self-similar galaxy dynamics

-Fig. 1 shows a compilation of SPARC \citep{mcg16,lel16}, \cite{gen17} and MUGS2 \citep{kel17} data {plotted as a function of $\zeta$,} covering redshifts zero to about two.
-Here, MUGS2 data cover $z_k=0,\frac{1}{2},1$.
-Over this range of redshift, the Hubble parameter varies by a factor of about three, implying variations of order unity in dimensionful quantities such as $r_t$.
+Fig. 2 shows a compilation of MUGS2 rotation curve data {plotted as a function of $\zeta$}.
+Over $0\le 0 \le 2$, $H(z)$ varies by a factor of about three, implying variations of order unity in dimensional quantities such as $r_t$.
+For MUGS2, averaging of rotation curve data $(\zeta,a_N/\alpha)_{z_k}$ over different redshifts leaves a dispersion much smaller than scatter in the data.

+Fig. 3 shows a compilation of the three galaxy samples of SPARC, \cite{gen17} and MUGS2 combined.
+While there is excellent agreement between SPARC and MUGS2 in the weak gravity limit $\zeta <<1$, there appears to be an appreciable {\em gap} about $\zeta = 1$ in transition to the Newtonian limit $\zeta >>1$.
+As a function of $\zeta$, the relatively high redshift data from \cite{gen17} agree within uncertainties with SPARC except for the outlier cZ 4006690.

-Plotting radial accelerations of $a_N/\alpha$ as a function of $\zeta$, results from observations and simulations each coalesce.
-For MUGS2, averaging over $(\zeta,a_N/\alpha)_{z_k}$ over $k=1,2,3$ leaves in particular a dispersion (small error bars) much smaller than scatter in the data (large error bars).
-The aforementioned agreement with the ``missing mass" in galaxy rotation curves is hereby preserved over an extended range of redshift.
-Consequently, $\zeta$ effectively absorbs redshift dependence, thus arriving at a reduction in independent variables by one. $\zeta$ hereby is a self-similarity variable for galaxy dynamics in an evolving cosmology.
+Plotted as a function of $\zeta$, the aforementioned ``missing mass" in galaxy rotation curves appears to be {\em self-similar} over an extended range of redshift, absorbed in normalization by $a_{dS}$ giving a {\em reduction in independent variables by one}.

 In the outskirts of galaxies, rotation curves satisfy \cite{mil83}'s law, $\alpha=\sqrt{a_0a_N}$ with \citep{van17b}